oyasui/class-demo/README.md

-this is my class demo repo to learn Git and GitHub
+this is my class demo repo to learn Git